jokester/bbkar/README.md

+# bbkar

-# bbkar or btrbk archiver
+bbkar for btrbk-archiver or btrfs backup archiver.

-Incrementally backup btrbk-cretead snapshots into object storage services.
+Save btrbk-cretead snapshots into object storage services.

 ## Convention used by `btrbk`